ibm-cloud-docs/watson-assistant/web-chat-architecture.md

 ## Human agent transfer

 The web chat supports transferring the customer to a human agent in situations the assistant can't handle.
-If you configure one of the supported service desk integrations, the web chat can open a separate chat window in which the customer can communicate with a human agent.
+If you configure one of the supported contact center integrations, the web chat can open a separate chat window in which the customer can communicate with a human agent.

 Your assistant can then initiate a transfer in situations when the assistant is unable to handle a customer's requests.
 (For more information about initiating a transfer, see [Connecting to a human agent](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-human-agent).)

-For information about how to add a service desk integration to the web chat, see [Adding service desk support](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa).
+For information about how to add a contact center integration to the web chat, see [Adding contact center support](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa).

 ## Technical details